a3chron/gith/README.md

 ## Contributing

-Contributions are welcome, please use [conventional commits](https://www.conventionalcommits.org/) for constant commit message style.
+Contributions are welcome, please use [conventional commits](https://www.conventionalcommits.org/) for a constant commit message style.
 If you reaaally struggle with conventinal commits, check out [Meteor](https://github.com/stefanlogue/meteor), or just use gith's built in commit feature.
 For feature requests or possible improvements please create an issue at [Featurebase](https://gith.featurebase.app/).

-Build using:
+For local development, fork & clone the repo, then build using:

 ```bash
 go build -o gith
 ```

-Then run with:
+Run with:

 ```bash
 ./gith